raphael-proust/OGL-SRD5/pages/06.classes/default.md

 When you choose this archetype at 3rd level, you gain the ability to climb faster than normal; climbing no longer costs you extra movement.

-In addition, when you make a running jump, the distance you cover increases by a number of feet equal to your Dexterity modifier.
+In addition, when you make a running jump, the distance you cover increases by 0.3m times your Dexterity modifier.

 ##### Supreme Sneak